Frequently Asked Questions - Homepage

 A: Increasingly over the last several years, people have been bombarded with alarming sales pitches touting the benefits of bottled water and home treatment devices, causing people to question the quality of their tap water.
-The Medford Water Commission has addressed numerous customer inquiries on this topic, both individually and in various publications.
+Medford Water has addressed numerous customer inquiries on this topic, both individually and in various publications.
 However, given recent news about local families being sold unnecessary expensive water treatment devices, we believe that it is important to again address this topic.

 Like most large public water supply systems, the water we deliver is of excellent quality, easily exceeding all federal and state health standards, and the vast majority of substances tested for are not found in our water even in minute quantities.
 In fact, while you will pay far more for bottled water, it is not subject to more stringent regulations, and may in fact be of lesser quality.

 Whether to drink bottled water or install home treatment devices is a personal decision.
 However, before buying such products, we suggest that you become informed about the need and benefits for doing so.
 If, for example, you are considering a water treatment device due to claims that it eliminates nitrates, asbestos and pesticides, you may be interested in knowing that none of those items are even found in our water.
 And indeed the presence of chlorine in your water reflects that your water has continued to receive disinfection to your tap, being a positive indicator, rather than cause for concern.